Understanding Autoencoders with Information Theoretic Concepts: Background and Related works

-There are some other works concentrating on hidden codes visualization, aiming at giving insights on the function of hidden layers.
-For examples, the authors in \cite{zeiler2014visualizing} use deconvolutional network (deconvnet) \cite{zeiler2011adaptive} to visualize features in higher layers of convolutional neural networks (CNNs), whereas the authors in \cite{mahendran2015understanding} suggested understanding CNN features by inverting them to measure how many information is retained in these features from a image reconstruction perspective.
+Different from the above two categories, the approaches in the third category attempt to directly visualize what makes DNNs arrive at a particular classification or recognition decision.
+For examples, the authors in \cite{zeiler2014visualizing} use deconvolutional network (deconvnet) \cite{zeiler2011adaptive} to visualize features in higher layers of convolutional neural networks (CNNs), whereas the authors in \cite{mahendran2015understanding} suggested understanding CNN features by inverting them to measure how much information is retained in these features from a image reconstruction perspective.
 Other related works include \cite{yosinski2015understanding}, \cite{nguyen2016multifaceted}, etc., and the trend is to explore the hidden mechanism of different layers using an explanatory graph \cite{zhang2017interpreting}.
 However, these methods are typically only applicable for CNNs and fail to unveil the intrinsic properties of DNNs in the training phase.
+As another parallel line, several approaches have been proposed enabling one to understand and interpret the reasoning embodied in a DNN for a single test image~\cite{bach2015pixel,montavon2017explaining,samek2017evaluating}.
+These methods quantify the ``importance" of individual pixels with respect to the classification decision and allow a visualization in terms of a heatmap in pixel/input space.

 In our perspective, DNNs are definitely not ``black boxes" as illustrated in their geometric interpretation extended with the significance of layer-wise mutual information.
 However, the usefulness of the IP framework in machine learning requires further analysis to relate how the processing of information through nonlinearities can achieve the task goals, and help properly design hyper-parameters of the mapper and the learning process.
 Along these lines, we suggest and verify three fundamental properties associated with different layer-wise mutual information, including the data processing inequality and two novel and related IPs effectively extending the IP to any pairwise layers to further understand the learning process.
 Moreover, it is worth noting that, our idea is motivated from a geometric interpretation, rather than strictly by the IB principle \cite{tishby2000information}, i.e. it is not necessary to be interested in mutual information cost functions as is the norm in neural network training, so we believe this motivation complements \cite{shwartz2017opening}.